richardszhu/website/README.md

 Add a dark mode switch

-Add a bonus pages: raw HTML retro mode, times new roman and 3d spinny gifs and exclamations and hilarious kitschy cgi renders
+Add bonus pages: raw HTML retro mode

 ## RESUME TO DO: